How to sell holiday cards.November 29th, 2022

-Keep in mind that clients who review your cards on your website in advance may be able to tell you specifically which one they liked, which could actually benefit you tremendously as you shoot their session.
-I’ll let you in on a little secret: I always pick my family’s Christmas card before the session, because it allows me to tell my photographer whether I have a vertical or a horizontal image in mind, and whether any negative space is needed at the top or bottom.
-There’s nothing worse than finding the perfect Christmas card, but not having an image to fit it well.
+Keep in mind that clients who review your cards on your website in advance may be able to tell you specifically which one they liked, which could actually benefit you tremendously as you photograph their session.
+I’ll let you in on a little secret: I always pick my family’s Christmas card before the session, because it allows me to tell my photographer whether I have a vertical or a horizontal image in mind and whether any negative space is needed at the top or bottom.
+There’s nothing worse than finding the perfect Christmas card but not having an image to fit it well.
 Showcasing cards on your website eliminates this problem and encourages clients to take advantage of this stellar service.

-Finally, it’s always helpful to carry some hardcopy examples to the session itself so your clients can get their hands on them.
+Finally, it’s always helpful to carry some hardcopy examples to the session so your clients can get their hands on them.
 Friendly nudge: if you don’t already have hardcopy examples, order them now, so you have them on hand for your next family session!
 This is a great way to drive the sale home by selling the quality of the cards alongside the quality of your work.
-Getting their hands on your cards will also get your clients very excited to pull the trigger quickly upon getting their images back.
+Getting their hands on your cards will also get your clients very excited to act quickly upon getting their images back.

 Go the extra mile: Start thinking of next year’s holiday season this year.
-Send your own jaw-dropping high end holiday cards to just about everyone you know.
-This simple gesture is a sure fire way to bring in new clients who in turn will send out cards that bring in even more clients… and so on.
+Send your own jaw-dropping high-end holiday cards to just about everyone you know.
+This simple gesture is a surefire way to bring in new clients who in turn will send out cards that bring in even more clients… and so on.

-Selling holiday cards on your website..
+Selling holiday cards on your website.